Click if you’d rather listen!

 “Go ahead and have first go at the water,” I urge.

-She does, though filling my cup first as any good East Coaster would do, and then she pours a steaming stream of hot water into her loaded filter.
-The earthy aroma of coffee wafts into the stale office air.
-I pick up my mug of Rooibos tea and head back to my office, quintessential work cliché leaving my mouth on cue.
+She does, though filling my cup first as any good East Coaster would do, before pouring a steaming stream of hot water into her loaded filter, unleashing he smell of coffee wafts into the stale office air.
+I pick up my mug of Rooibos tea and head back to my office, quintessential work cliché leaving mouth on cue.

 “Have a great Monday.”

 The rituals of work.
-Ach, how I have missed them.
+Ach, how I’ve missed them.

 But who’s counting?